 KFC is the most likely to mess up your order

-On average, the chance a fast-food restaurant will get your drive-thru order correct is 84.4%, according to a study from QSR magazine, a trade publication that covers the limited-service restaurant industry.
-That's down from 89.4% in 2018, according to the magazine.
+On average, the chance a fast-food restaurant will get your drive-thru order correct is 85%, according to a study from QSR magazine, a trade publication that covers the limited-service restaurant industry.
 Go ahead and wag your finger at more complex menus, busier lanes, and the drive-thru emphasis on speed for the uptick in wrong orders.
 But the fast-food joint that's most likely to screw up your order?
-It's KFC, which had a 66.1% order accuracy rate.
-Chick-fil-A earns an A, with the highest accuracy rate, getting orders right 94% of the time.
+It's Wendy's, which had a 79% order accuracy rate.
+Arby's earns an A, with the highest accuracy rate, getting orders right 89% of the time.

 You should double-check your dinner orders

 Before you pull out of the drive-thru, peer into your bag to double-check your dinner order.
-The most order errors happen during the dinner rush, according to QSR magazine's study.
-Twenty percent of orders are incorrect during dinner hours, compared to 13% during the less popular, mid-morning stretch.
+The most order errors happen during the dinner rush, according to the QSR magazine's study.
+In fact, 20% of orders are incorrect during dinner hours, compared to 13% during the less popular, mid-morning stretch.

 Chick-fil-A has the longest wait time

-On average, it takes 333 seconds to get your Chick-fil-A order, according to QSR magazine's study.
+On average, it takes 183.67 seconds to get your Chick-fil-A order, or just over 3 minutes, according to QSR magazine's study.
 But, to be fair, that's because the chain is popular and has perpetually crowded drive-thru lanes.
-(And, they do have the highest accuracy on their orders).
 During busy times, you may spot Chick-fil-A employees standing outside with tablets to take orders and payments in an effort to speed things up.

 Most fast-food joints have secret menus